Acorralada: Plot summary

-Fedora Garcés Enesma (Sonya Smith) is a woman who had everything, a husband she loved, two small daughters and a perfume factory with which she and her family had a comfortable life.
+Fedora Garcés Ledezma (Sonya Smith) is a woman who had everything, a husband she loved, two small daughters and a perfume factory with which she and her family had a comfortable life.
 An ambitious and ruthless woman named Octavia Alarcón de Irazábal (Frances Ondiviela), out of sheer envy, snatched away everything she had.

-Octavia's husband murdered Fedora's husband and got Fedora to appear as the culprit of that murder.
+Octavia's husband Horacio murdered Fedora's husband and got Fedora to appear as the culprit of that murder.
 Octavia snatched her perfume factory, her fortune and her daughters leaving Fedora locked in prison for that murder she did not commit.

-The daughters of Fedora were given to an older woman who raised them by making them believe that they were her granddaughters by naming them Diana and Gabriela.
-Octavia and her family, the Irazábal, became a rich and powerful family thanks to what Octavia stole from Fedora.
+The daughters of Fedora were given to Miguelina Soriano (Nelida Ponce), an older woman who raised them by making them believe that they were her granddaughters by naming them Diana and Gabriela, she is the old woman who was Fedora's maid whom she grew up with.
+Octavia and her family, the Irazábal, became a rich and powerful family, thanks to what Octavia stole from Fedora.

-Years later Fedora is released by a pardon and begins to work like singer under the nickname of "La Gaviota", but with the idea to recover what they snatched away from her and get revenge on the Irazábal family.
+Years later, Fedora is released by a pardon and begins to work like singer under the nickname of "La Gaviota", but with the idea to recover what they snatched away from her and get revenge on the Irazábal family.

 Meanwhile, Fedora's daughters, Diana (Alejandra Lazcano) and Gaby (Mariana Torres), who have grown up humbly with their adoptive grandmother, come to work at Octavia's house.
 Gaby as a servant and Diana as Octavia's mother-in-law's nurse.
 Their paths cross with the two sons of Octavia, Maximiliano (David Zepeda) and Larry Irazabal Alarcón (William Levy).

 Gaby falls in love with Larry and Diana of Maximiliano, two loves that, although they are reciprocated, are impossible by the obstacles that begun by Octavia and are owed to Gaviota.